2nd Year Fellows Course

 North American Conference for GI Fellows

 ACG offers the North American Conference of GI Fellows (NACGF) as an annual program for Fellows.
 Sponsored by the American College of Gastroenterology, NACGF includes research presentations by the Fellows, along with lectures and coaching by a distinguished faculty of gastroenterologists.
 The conference will be held March 20-22, 2020 in Orlando, Florida.
 Attendance at the conference is limited to twenty-five Fellows and is by invitation only.
 To contend for an invitation, Fellows must submit an abstract of their research via the website.
 Abstract submissions will take place from November 2019 – January 2020.
 Notifications will be sent in late January.
+For more information on how to submit an abstract click here.

 A Fellow may submit up to three abstracts.
 The research should be based on clinical or basic science gastroenterology projects with which the Fellows have been involved, including work in progress or case reports with comprehensive literature reviews.
 Fellows will be selected competitively to receive invitations, based on their submitted abstracts.
 All Fellows attending the conference will be honored with a certificate of attendance.
 Each year, three Fellows attending the conference will be selected to receive Distinguished Achievement Awards, which include a $1000 travel award to the ACG Annual Meeting held in October of the same year.